shaunak1206/coe379l-project3/reports/Final_Report.md

 ### Preprocessing

+We began by loading the dataset from Hugging Face and preparing it for training.
+This includes removing empty entries, trimming overly long reviews for computational efficiency, and creating training, validation, and test splits.
+The full review text is used as the model input, preceded by a short instruction such as "Summarize this review:", and the corresponding human-written summary serves as the target output.
+This establishes a straightforward sequence-to-sequence mapping for the model to learn.

 1. **Data Loading:** Downloaded the dataset directly from Hugging Face using `load_dataset()`
 2. **Filtering:**
    - Removed reviews exceeding 512 characters to manage memory and training time